fonyc/matest/README.md

 Matefiles are constructed with YAML.
 Also, they are composed by three key elements: Triggers, Chains and Actions.

 ### Triggers
 A trigger is a free string, defined by the launcher, that tells Mate which actions to run.
-An example trigger is github.push, set by the github launcher when someone pushes to a repository.
+An example trigger is ```github.push```, set by the github launcher when someone pushes to a repository.

 ### Chains
 A chain is a sequence of actions inside a trigger.
 The actions inside a chain are executed sequentially, one after the other, if an action fails, the chain ends and the next one is executed.
 The first chain to run is always run and then after.